Data Centers in Zagreb

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Zagreb as of September 2025.
-Businesses connect to cloud providers by establishing private network extensions to major hubs like Vienna and Milan, ensuring secure, low-latency access to cloud services.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Zagreb as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Azure through private network extensions or IP transit to nearby hubs such as Vienna.

 Power Analysis